ipeadata-lab/ipeaplot/README.md

 ```
-More examples in the [intro Vignette](https://github.com/ipeadata-lab/ipea_templates/blob/master/R/vignettes/intro_to_templatesIpea.html)
+More examples in the [intro Vignette](https://rpubs.com/Pedrojorge7/templatesIpea)
+ps: Temporary address subject to change in the future

 ## Python
 ```python